dpaydrc20/Shicinals-Minter/README.md

 #### Protocol

-The pepinals protocol allows any size data to be inscribed onto subwoofers.
+The shicinals protocol allows any size data to be inscribed onto subwoofers.

 An inscription is defined as a series of push datas: